Henry C. Berghoff: Personal life and family

 St. Mary's Catholic Church, where Berghoff was a parishioner.

 Berghoff was trilingual, and could fluently speak German, English, and French.
 He styled his silver hair in a Bismarckian fashion, and also had a distinguished mustache.
 He ended all his speeches by saying, "God Bless the brave founders of our state."

 Berghoff, a Catholic, was a member of St. Mary's Catholic Church, the Holy Name Society, the Knights of Columbus, and the Catholic Knights of America.

-Berghoff and his wife had nine children, five of whom survived him.
+Berghoff and his wife had nine children, five of whom survived him, along with several grandchildren.
 His daughter Elsie was married to Edward C. Ehrman, the son of Edward J. Ehrman, who was a Fort Wayne City Councilman from 1898 to 1902, and Manager of Postal Telegraph Company.
 Berghoff's son, Fred, served as Chairman of the Fort Wayne Board of Public Safety, and another of his sons, Raymond, served as Allen County Coroner.

+In addition to their home in Fort Wayne, Berghoff and his family owned a cottage on Sylvan Lake in Rome City, Indiana.